 Stigma associated with Alcohol Use Disorders and Substance Use Disorders often keep people for seeking life-saving treatment.
 Having open conversations about alcohol abuse will help individuals struggling with an AUD reach out for help when they need it.
 Having resources readily available and understanding how to reduce barriers to treatment is one of the best ways to participate in Alcohol Awareness Month 2022.

 If you or someone you love is struggling with their alcohol use, help is available.
 Greenbriar Treatment Center offers a full continuum of care to address alcohol use disorders.
-For more information, or to schedule a free evaluation, contact us today.
+For more information, or to schedule a free evaluation, (opens in a new tab).